Alnaimi-/Twikell-Web/README.md

 This is a Haskell API running on the Scotty web framework.
 The API runs on localhost:3000 and provides for basic HTTP requests to retrieve & add users/tweets.
 This data is retrieved and parsed from the public Twitter API.

 The framework is currently hosted and running on Amazon's EC2 server.

-To connect to the public server use:
-First download the *twikell-public.pem* key pair for authentication.
+To ssh to the EC2 server you must first download the *twikell-public.pem* key pair for authentication.

 CD into the folder where above key resides and run in terminal:

   `chmod 600 twikell-public.pem`
   `ssh -v -i twikell-public.pem ubuntu@ec2-54-194-118-199.eu-west-1.compute.amazonaws.com`

 Technologies used: